migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 ### 2nd day final vote count
 - (8) **Cheyenne:** Tushita, Fons, Joao, Andi, Ananth, Luiza, Agnes, Claudia
 - (5) **Ananth:** Nadine, Cheyenne, Mar, David, Pedro

+### 3rd day message
+Good morning everyone!
+A sad day arises, not only because of the CoViD hovering over everyone's heads, but also because the doctor has failed us this night in his endeavors.
+The honorable Nadine Helmi was found  hanging by her neck at her home.
+An house search found nothing.
+No detective network to get information, no magical doctor pills to bring the dead back to life, nothing.
+Nadine was a TOWNSPERSON.
+At least we have a cake to console ourselves with.
+We all move to the bakery and we have a cake addressed to Ananth.
+It is heart shaped.
+Love is in the air.
+Ananth goes for it, butterflies in his stomach as he wonders who the mistery cake sender is.
+He can't wait to get to know her (damn, does he hope it is not an him).
+He goes for the cake and his dreams shatter.
+Magic takes over the cake the second Ananth touches it, changing it's colour to the darkest black anyone has ever seen.
+From within the black, 3 words pop up in blood red: "YOU ARE WRONG".
+Ananth cries.